When do I apply?

 If you do not live in Boston or the Greater Boston area, check out the Berklee City Music Network.

-If you live in the Boston area but do not have a year of experience, look into our Music Clubhouse affiliates.
+If you live in the Boston area, but do not have a year of experience, look into our Music Clubhouse affiliates.

-Yes!
+Yes.
 City Music students find empowerment through the performing arts and go on to lead productive lives in a wide variety of careers, equipped with a creative entrepreneurial spirit.
 This program is right for you if you want to explore your creativity and have the performing arts as your main extracurricular focus.

 City Music provides the highest quality performing arts education for students in the fourth–12th grade; the programs are geared toward college preparatory performing arts education.
 City Music students should be committed to exploring their craft, increasing their creativity, and understanding their platform as an artist.
-The program is a weekly commitment of 5-6 hours per week with additional practice time.
+The program is a weekly commitment of five or six hours per week with additional practice time.
 We ask that students are committed to participate for at least the full year following their acceptance.

 In addition to the program instruction, each semester students have performance opportunities at our programs’ winter showcase and completion ceremonies.
 Students may also attend master classes, jam sessions, college workshops, community-building events, concerts, and various other performance opportunities.

-In order to apply for the City Music Summer Scholarship, you must be nominated by your City Music Network Site or apply through City Music Boston as a resident of Boston or the Greater Boston area.
+In order to apply for the City Music Summer Scholarship, you must be nominated by your City Music Network site or apply through City Music Boston as a resident of Boston or the Greater Boston area.

 The City Music Boston program is highly selective.
 Each year, we audition students from across Boston and the Greater Boston area for an average of 10–20 spots for each academy.
 Invariably, there are not enough spots for the talented students who audition.
 However, we hope that the auditions are a positive learning experience that provide invaluable audition experience and build persistence for applicants, better preparing them for the auditioning world of performing arts.
 All students who are not accepted are invited to reaudition the next year and are referred to local clubhouses to continue pursuing their passions.